Guidance on social distancing for everyone in Wales and protecting older people and vulnerable adults.

 We advise everyone to access medical assistance remotely, wherever possible.
 However, if you have a scheduled hospital or other medical appointment during this period, talk to your GP or clinician to ensure you continue to receive the care you need and consider whether appointments can be postponed.

 What is the advice for visitors including those who are providing care for you?

-You should contact your regular social visitors such as friends and family to let them know that you are reducing social contacts and that they should not visit you during this time, unless they are providing essential care for you.
+Your regular social visitors such as friends and family should not visit you indoors during this time, unless they are providing essential care for you.
 Essential care includes things like help with washing, dressing, or preparing meals.